fishyy119/fluent-flame-reader/docs/BUILDING.md

 npm run package-appimage
 ```

-- Deb package: If you're using a Linux distribution like Ubuntu or Debian or any based on them, it's probably more convenient to package the app in.deb.
+- Debian package: If you're using a Linux distribution like Ubuntu or Debian or any based on them, it's probably more convenient to package the app in a `deb`, the extension used for Debian packages.
 To do this, run:

 ```bash
 npm run package-deb
 ```

-- Tarball: Use this if you don't want to use AppImage and you're not on a distribution that supports deb packages (like Arch Linux)
+- Tarball: Use this if you don't want to use AppImage and you're not on a distribution that supports Debian packages (like Arch Linux)

 ```bash
 npm run package-tarball